KatTheGit/sylvan-row/README.md

 The GDD is in `assets/README.md`.

-There is no documentation for the code yet.
+There is no documentation for the code yet, as a lot of it is in a temporary state.

 Maps are made through `mapmaker.py`.

-# To do
+## To do

 This is just for me.